deepsquare-io/ClusterFactory/web/docs/see-also/02-faq.md

 - After learning docker-compose, you should understand that Kubernetes is about scheduling containers on multiple computers.
 You should read the [Kubernetes Main Concepts](https://kubernetes.io/docs/concepts/) (don't skip any chapter even if it's complex).
 - Start directly by creating [Kustomized Workloads](https://kubernetes.io/docs/tasks/manage-kubernetes-objects/kustomization/) on MiniKube or KinD.
 Use [Lens](https://k8slens.dev) for debugging.
 Our suggestion is to at least try to [set up a Web Server](https://kubernetes.io/docs/tutorials/stateless-application/guestbook/) with its [Ingress](https://kubernetes.io/docs/concepts/services-networking/ingress/).

 Congratulations!
 You know how to use Kubernetes!
-Now, what about Cluster Factory?
+Now, what about ClusterFactory?

 You should read our [main concepts](/docs/main-concepts/k0s), then try the [getting started](/docs/getting-started/requirements-recommendations).